 Installation

-Let’s see how to install and configure Jasmine:
+Let’s see how to install and configure Jasmine: Install with npm:

 npm install --save-dev jasmine